Pioneer Hockey History

 Simmering throughout the ‘70s and ‘80s, the Hill-Murray-White Bear Lake rivalry really intensified during the ‘90s.
 The two schools had always been linked geographically, but their inclusion in the same conference, combined with the Bears’ first ever postseason defeat of Hill-Murray in 1989, turned this into one of the best rivalries in all of Minnesota.
 From 1983-2003, no other school won a Section 3 title.

 Another former player, Steve Rohlik, became the third coach in as many years to take the team to the state tournament in 1993.
-A memorable three goal comeback against Moorhead sent Hill-Murray to yet another championship game, where they lost to undefeated Jefferson.
+The Pioneers made a memorable three goal comeback against Moorhead, with three time all-state defenseman Jason Godbout scoring the tying and go-ahead goals.

 In 1995, Hill-Murray helped organize the East Side Showdown holiday tournament at Aldrich Arena, and it turned out to be a blockbuster when the state’s three top-ranked teams were all scheduled in the same round-robin bracket.
 Before capacity crowds, Hill-Murray defeated Johnson and Duluth East twice, all in the span of a week, and finished the regular season 21-1 before losing in the playoffs to White Bear Lake for the third straight season.
 In 1997, the Pioneers returned to the state tournament, losing a triple overtime heartbreaker to eventual champion Edina in the semifinal.